| Item No. | Item Name/Price | Description | Item Picture |

 This style of lamp was typical in the early colonial days.
 This lamp is approximately 5 1/2 inches square and is 16 inches tall.
-It uses a 1 1/4-inch diameter candle.
-The glass is an imported glass that is slightly wavy to simulate old-fashioned glass.
+It can be ordered with either a standard taper candle holder (3/4 - 7/8 inch diameter) or a 1 1/4-inch diameter candle holder.
+There is glass on all four side of this lantern.
 Available in bright tin, antiqued tin, or copper.

 View Larger Picture |